 Features

-- No cooking required!
-Just mix, dry, and enjoy.
+- No cooking required; just mix, dry, and enjoy

-Why You Will Love This Recipe
+Why You Will Love Cannabis Salt

 Ingredient Notes

 - Cannabis Tincture: Before getting started, prepare a cannabis tincture.
 Green dragon and Golden dragon tinctures are very popular.
-Please note, you must use an alcohol-based tincture for this recipe, oil will not work.

-Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.
+Note: The recipe card below has a complete list of ingredients with amounts and printable instructions.

 The Step-by-Step Process